 FREQUENTLY ASKED QUESTIONS

-The parkway will feature all electronic tolling, so motorists will not need cash.
-They will be able to pay their tolls without slowing down or stopping.
+The parkway features all electronic tolling, so motorists do not need cash.
+They can pay their tolls without slowing down or stopping.

 Interchange locations were kept to a minimum per the 2004 Wekiva Parkway & Protection Act to curb potential development in the environmentally sensitive area.
-Once completed, motorists will be able to access the parkway in the following locations:
+Completed interchanges include:

 This estimated $1.6 billion project involves $500 million of non-toll road improvements including:

 Through the partnership between the Central Florida Expressway Authority and the Florida Department of Transportation, the Wekiva Parkway is being funded through the respective agency work plans.